 Is your baby scratching all day from an eczema rash?
 Don't despair.
 Try these strategies to soothe the itchy skin.

-This is very important.
-Baths add moisture to dry skin and get rid of surface bacteria that can cause skin infections.
+Baths add moisture to dry skin and get rid of bacteria that can cause skin infections.
 Use fragrance-free, mild soaps or soapless cleansers made for sensitive skin.
 Bathe your baby for